dimashidayat99/Recomposing_Classical_Music_With_GAI/model/gan/README.md

 9. One Hot Encoding: Each of the arrays went through one hot encoding process where the categorical representation of data was converted to a binary matrix format which produced three-dimensional arrays of treble array and bass array.

 The final products of the preprocessing stage were the two processed arrays which consisted of one hot sequence data of the treble array and bass array.
-The arrays' shape is in a dimensional array where the dimension represents the sample size, sequence length, and feature number (one hot feature or vocabulary size of notes + durations).
+The arrays' shape is in a dimensional array where the dimension represents the sample size, sequence length, and feature number (one hot feature or vocabulary size of note + duration).

 ## Modelling
 The architecture of the GAN model consists of two components which are generator and discriminator.
 The generator component begins with the following architectures: